IronCoreLabs/ironoxide-swift/README.md

 - Now we have to include the native library to the project.
 Click on your iOS project and select the `Build Settings` tab.
 Click the `All` option to show all values, then scroll down to the `Search Paths` section.
 Add an option to the `Library Search Paths` and put in the fully qualified path to your `ironoxide-java/target/x86_64-apple-ios/release/` directory.

 Once complete, you should be able to do `import IronOxide` in your Swift files and use the SDK.

+## Generating Docs

+We use [jazzy](https://github.com/realm/jazzy) to generate an HTML version of our API docs.
+Jazzy requires Ruby and can be installed with `[sudo] gem install jazzy`.
+On a Mac, the docs can be generated simply by running `jazzy` from the root of the repository.
+This will generate a `docs/` folder that contains the html files.
+To run jazzy on Linux, additional steps for installing and running can be found [here](https://github.com/realm/jazzy#linux).